rajeshkanna-pm/As-A-Product-Manager/README.md

-# Product-Manager & Engagement Lead -- Customer Relationship and Engagement Software Tool (CREST) for Manufacturing and Retail Business to Enterprise users & customers
+# Product-Manager & Engagement Lead -- Customer Relationship and Engagement Software Tool (CREST)
+For Manufacturing and Retail Business to Enterprise users & customers
 <details>
   <summary> <b>Click to view the Business Objective and Product Features</b></summary>